ChrisTitusTech/winutil/docs/userguide.md

 ##### Ventoy options

-* **Copy to Ventoy** will copy the target ISO file to any USB drive with [Ventoy](https://ventoy.net/en/index.html) installed
+* **Copy to Ventoy** will copy the target ISO file to any USB drive with [Ventoy](https://ventoy.net/en/index.html) installed !!! info

     Ventoy is a solution that lets you boot to any ISO file stored in a drive.
 Think of it as having multiple bootable USBs in one.
 Do note though that your drive needs to have enough free space for the target ISO file

 ## Automation